 Emergency response drills and exercises using the concepts of NIMS should be conducted annually to enhance the coordination, training, and response capabilities of campus personnel internally, as well as with local emergency response agencies.

-Security Campus Emergency Operation Center (CEOC) Incident Command Post (ICP) Incident Command System (ICS) National Incident Management System (NIMS)
+Campus Emergency Operation Center (CEOC) Incident Command Post (ICP) Incident Command System (ICS) National Incident Management System (NIMS)

 This is the site designated to serve as the response and strategy center throughout the incident and recovery period.
 High level coordination among agencies and jurisdictions takes place at the CEOC.
 Information and resources to support incident management and policy issues are considered in the CEOC.